 - My baby girl never got sick.
 EVER.
 No cold, no infection, no allergy, nothing.
-She only had a 2 day fever when she was 8 months old and her first tooth was pointing.
-Our pediatrician and a lot of researches attribute this fact to the high nutritional power of breastfeeding combined with a healthy eating routine (no sugar, no oil).
+She only had a 2-day fever when she was 8 months old and her first tooth was pointing.
+Our pediatrician and a lot of researchers attribute this fact to the high nutritional power of breastfeeding combined with a healthy eating routine (no sugar, no oil).

 - I know that for some women breastfeeding feels like physical and/or emotional torture, and sometimes it does for me too.
 But the connection I feel with my daughter, in my experience, compensates for the bad stuff.
 It is the only thing and moment that is ours and only ours.

 - Breastfeeding is cheap (I never spent a penny on formula).